Maps

 A visit to Revelstoke is not complete without a tour of the Revelstoke Railway Museum, a tribute to the workers that built the nation’s transcontinental railway through the difficult mountain passes.
 Explore the unique shops, restaurants, and breweries in Revelstoke’s historic downtown core.

 East of town, Highway 1 passes through Mount Revelstoke National Park, famous for its inland rainforest.
-Stretch your legs on a short nature walk along the Giant Cedars Boardwalk or the Inspiration Woods trail.
+Enjoy a short nature walk along the Giant Cedars Boardwalk or the Inspiration Woods trail.
 Continuing east through Glacier National Park, marvel at one of BC’s great mountain crossings: Rogers Pass.
 Adjust your clock ahead one hour; you’ve crossed from Pacific Time to Mountain Time.
 You are also now officially in the Canadian Rockies.

 Golden